-The Standing Directions of the Assistant Treasurer require Kilmore District Health to hold cash (in excess of working capital) in accordance with the State's centralised banking arrangements.
-All borrowings are required to be sourced from Treasury Corporation Victorian unless an exemption has been approved by the Minister for Health and Human Services and the Treasurer.
+The Standing Directions of the Assistant Treasurer require Kilmore District Health to hold cash (in excess of working capital) in accordance with the State of Victoria's centralised banking arrangements.
+All borrowings are required to be sourced from Treasury Corporation Victorian unless an exemption has been approved by the Minister for Health and the Treasurer.